consandstuff/consandstuff.github.io/rhythmcons/beatmania-iidx/iidx-small/index.md

 # Beatmania IIDX PC Controller

->Last update: Spetember 3rd 2017
+>Last update: September 3rd, 2017
 - Added a turntable for this ghetto controller.